LQR86/blazor-gantt-components/Implementation_Plan_And_Milestones_EXPERIMENTAL.md

 > **Note**: These constraints are immutable and defined in [REQUIREMENTS.md](./REQUIREMENTS.md).
 Implementation approaches may vary but constraints must be satisfied.

 ### Day-Level Scheduling ONLY (REQUIREMENT 1)
-**Constraint**: Maximum hour-level granularity, NO minute/second precision **Impact on Implementation**:
+**Constraint**: DAY precision ONLY - NO hours, minutes, or seconds in timestamps or calculations **Impact on Implementation**:
-- Date-to-pixel conversion uses day boundaries only
+- Date-to-pixel conversion uses day boundaries exclusively
-- Timeline scales limited to: Hour, Day, Week, Month, Quarter
+- Timeline scales limited to: Day, Week, Month, Quarter (NO hour scale)
-- Duration format: "5d" or "8h" (no minutes/seconds)
+- Duration format: "5d" or "5D" ONLY - NO hour units in scheduling
-- Dependency offsets in day units: "+3d", "-2d"
+- Dependency offsets in day units ONLY: "+3d", "-2d"
+- Drop/ignore any hour/minute/second precision in all inputs
+- Hours ONLY used for daily working time settings (8h workday), NOT for task scheduling
 - Simplifies all date calculations and timeline rendering

-### UTC Timestamps Only (REQUIREMENT 2)
+### UTC Date Storage Only (REQUIREMENT 2)
-**Constraint**: All timestamps stored and processed in UTC only **Impact on Implementation**:
+**Constraint**: All dates stored as DATE only in UTC (no time components whatsoever) **Impact on Implementation**:
 - No timezone conversion logic needed
-- All date inputs converted to UTC immediately
+- All date inputs converted to UTC DATE immediately (time components dropped)
-- UI displays in user's local timezone for viewing only
+- UI displays dates in user's local date format for viewing only
+- Hours used ONLY for working time configuration (e.g., "8 hours per workday")
 - Eliminates timezone complexity and edge cases

 ### No Batch Operations (REQUIREMENT 3)